Badou Boy

-Badou Boy is a 1970 Senegalese short film, directed by Djibril Diop Mambéty.
+Badou Boy is a 1970 Senegalese film, directed by Djibril Diop Mambéty.
 The film follows the adventures of Badou Boy, a cheeky young man, as he travels through the streets of Dakar on the city buses.

 Plot

 A sarcastic look at Senegal's capital that followed the adventures of what the director described as a "somewhat immoral street urchin who is very much like myself".
 The film is set against the backdrop of a bustling Dakar in the late 1960s.
 "Cop" believes "Boy" is a menace to society but he is merely a street kid trying to survive.
 As "Boy" leads "Cop" on a chase through the shantytowns to the city centre of Dakar, director Djibril Mambéty gives a nod to Charlie Chaplin's model of silent films.
 Mambéty was to return again and again to the theme of lonely people on the edge of society.
 The character of "Boy" stands out as particularly poignant.
 Mambéty also lays the basis for the profound critique of corrupting Western influences on Africa - a hallmark of his films.